Skip to main content

 What Is the Validity of Biometric Surrogates?

 Many health-contingent wellness programs rely on a narrow set of biometric surrogates, such as Body Mass Index (BMI), as the primary measure of health.
-The scientific validity of using BMI as a standalone indicator of is highly questionable.
+The scientific validity of using BMI as a standalone indicator of metabolic health is highly questionable.
 BMI is a simple calculation of weight divided by height squared.

 It does not distinguish between adipose tissue and lean muscle mass, nor does it provide any information about the distribution of body fat.
 An individual can have a “normal” BMI yet have a high percentage of visceral fat, a key driver of metabolic disease.